OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/bespoke/B01-begin-app.md

 The free version of ngrok will assign a URL similar to https://something.ngrok.io, where "something" is a random identifier.
 As long as ngrok is running (leave it going in a command or terminal window), you can browse your web site at that URL.
 If you start and stop ngrok, or try to keep it running for more than 8 hours, you'll get a new identifier and you'll need to update your app registration, environment variables, etc. The paid version of ngrok allows you to reserve the same URL for use over time, removing the need to update it when you return to the lab.

-While ngrok isn't strictly required for developing Microsoft Teams applications, it makes things much easier, especially if Bots are involved (Lab 6 has a bot inside to support Messaging Extensions).
+While ngrok isn't strictly required for developing Microsoft Teams applications, it makes things much easier, especially if Bots are involved.
+An example of this is the Messaging Extension lab since Messaging Extensions use a Bot to communicate with Microsoft Teams.
 If you or your company aren't comfortable with running ngrok (some companies block it on their corporate networks), please check out [this video](https://www.youtube.com/watch?v=A5U-3o-mHD0) which explains the details and work-arounds.
 #### Step 4: Start ngrok

 In the command line tool of your choice, navigate to the folder where you've saved **ngrok.exe** and run this command: